zlatanvasovic/hackwork/README.md

 also make HTML4 sites with Hackwork, don't worry.

 Minimal required PHP version is 5.3.0.
-Hackwork may work on older PHP versions, but they aren't officially supported.
+Hackwork may work on older PHP versions, but they aren't supported officially.

 ## Table of contents